Miss Alejandro's Class Website

 • NGSS Science Standards

-SBAC Assessments: Click link to view full version.
+SBAC Assessments: Click here to view full version.

 There are three assessment components to Smarter Balanced: A computer-adaptive test, a classroom activity, and a performance task.